-Winter is upon us – along with safety threats for both adults and children from the frosty realities of cold tempratures, accumulating snow and slippery ice.
+Winter is upon us – along with safety threats for both adults and children from the frosty realities of cold temperatures, accumulating snow and slippery ice.
 “People should mind the weather but also know their capabilities and realize that conditions can change quickly,” says physical therapist assistant Lauren DiLisio with LVHN Rehabilitation, Health & Wellness Center at Hazleton in Hazle Township.
 That’s true for everyone, but “children need additional protection in specific ways,” says Sarah Jones Sapienza, MD, medical director of Pediatric Trauma Services at Lehigh Valley Reilly Children’s Hospital.
-Here are steps to help ensure safety at every age.

 Scope out play areas